Physical Activity Guidelines

 Regular physical activity is the key to getting healthy and staying healthy; yet studies show that few Irish people take part in regular physical activity (SLÁN 1999, 2002, 2007).
-People use car transport more than ever and technological advances mean that our working lives are more likely to be inactive, such as sitting at a computer.
+People use motor transport more than ever and technological advances mean that our working lives are more likely to be inactive, e.g. sitting at a computer.

 The Health Service Executive (HSE) and Department of Health and Children have produced The National Guidelines on Physical Activity for Ireland to support the promotion of physical activity in Ireland.